dfravel/dfravel.github.io/_posts/2017-01-02-file-not-found.md

 ---
-title:  "File Not Found"
+title: File Not Found
+layout: single
+author_profile: true
+read_time: true
+related: true
 header:
   overlay_image: "/assets/images/matrix-background.jpg"
-excerpt: "Sometimes the default error message will lead you on a two-hour wild goose chase and have you re-writing your apps and questioning your sanity."
+excerpt: Sometimes the default error message will lead you on a two-hour wild goose chase and have you re-writing your apps and questioning your sanity.
 categories:
 - Laravel
 tags:
 - errors
 ---

 # File Not Found